Electrical Contractor License no. DELPHOC773DG

 Gate type, finish, and top update top / arch controls

-Swing, V-track slide, and cantilever slide frames can be previewed here.
-Enclosed / slotted cantilever selections are advisory and use manufacturer-specific installation guidance rather than generic fabricated support geometry.
+Swing, V-track slide, exposed-roller cantilever, and enclosed C-track cantilever frames can be previewed here.
+Enclosed C-track / trolley selections are advisory and use manufacturer-specific installation guidance rather than generic fabricated support geometry.

 The preview and fabrication drawing stay black for clarity.
 This finish choice is recorded for client approval and powder-coating / finish notes.

 Changing this between flat and arched changes which rail options are shown.
-Main-picket finials, separate top cresting rows, and style caps are handled as separate top accessories.
+Main-picket finials and separate top cresting rows are handled under Top accessories; side style and mullion caps are handled with the style/mullion controls.

 Main vertical-picket finials

 These finials attach to the normal full-height vertical pickets in the top section.
+Main picket finials are available for square pickets only.
 For a standard spear-topped arched gate, usually choose a main-picket finial here and leave the separate cresting row below set to None.

 Separate top cresting row